iobroker-community-adapters/ioBroker.ical/README.md

 * correctly detect events that started before 0:00
 * also show events with no duration (sometimes used as reminders)
 * correctly show end times for events that are longer then 1 day (including "+x" to show day duration)
+* many enhancements and optimizations in formatting the infos (especially when event has already started but not ended)
+* add option to hide year numbers

 ### 1.3.3 (2017-10-30)
 * (DutchmanNL) Translate to Netherlands